-This corresponds to the classical cascade of periodicdoubl- ing bifurcation processus, with a sequence of order and disorder windows.
+In fact, this phenomenon corresponds to the classical cascade of periodicdoubling bifurcation processus, with a sequence of order and disorder windows.

-3.3.
-Bidirectional desynchronization : Predator-Prey system
+4.3 Bi-directional desynchronization : Predator-prey system

-As, many biological or physical systems consist of bi-directionally interacting elements or components, let us use a bi-directionally (mutual) coupling, in order that both drive and response subsystems are connected in such a way that they mutually influence each other's behavior.
-Let us then take two copies of the same system (12) as given above, but two-way coupled through a linear constant term k > 0according to variables $x{1,2}$:
+As many biological or physical systems consist in bi-directional interacting elements or components, let us use a bi-directionally (mutual) coupling, in order that both drive and response subsystems are connected in such a way that they mutually influence each other's behaviour.
+Let us then take two copies of the same system (12) given above, but two-way coupled through a linear constant term k > 0 according to variables $x{1,2}$ :